process-analytics/bpmn-visualization-js/README.md

 - [Navigate through the BPMN diagram](https://process-analytics.github.io/bpmn-visualization-js/#diagram-navigation)

 Planned features:
-- Display options for execution data with interactive capacities.
+- Display options for execution data with interactive capacities
 - BPMN extensions
 - Library extension points

-## 🌏 Browser Support
+## 🌏 Browsers Support

 **We do our best to support recent versions of major browsers**